Utkarsh731/python-interview-coding/README.md

 q17.
 Given an array A[] of N numbers and another number x, determine whether or not there exist three elements in A[] whose sum is exactly x.

+q18.
+Given an array of strings, return the common prefixes, if not found return an empty array.
+Ex. ['abcd', 'abb', 'acd'] -> return 'a'